 The Company's business requires substantial cash to support its purchases of Contracts and other operating activities.
-The Company's primary sources of cash have been cash flows from operating activities, including proceeds from sales of Contracts, amounts borrowed under various revolving credit facilities (also sometimes known as warehouse credit facilities), servicing fees on portfolios of Contracts previously sold in securitization transactions, customer payments of principal and interest on finance receivables, fees for origination of Contracts, and releases of cash from securitized pools of Contracts in which the Company has retained a residual ownership interest, and from the Spread Accounts associated with such pools.
-The Company's primary uses of cash have been the purchases of Contracts, repayment of amounts borrowed under lines of credit and otherwise, operating expenses such as employee, interest, occupancy expenses and other general and administrative expenses, the establishment of Spread Accounts associated with such pools.
-The Company's primary uses of cash have been the purchases of Contracts, repayment of amounts borrowed under lines of credit and otherwise, operating expenses such as employee, interest, occupancy expenses and other general and administrative expenses, the establishment of Spread Accounts and initial overcollateralization, if any, and the increase of Credit Enhancement to required levels in securitization transactions, and income taxes.
+The Company's primary sources of cash have been cash flows from operating activities, including proceeds from sales of Contracts, amounts borrowed under various revolving credit facilities (also sometimes known as warehouse credit facilities), servicing fees on portfolios of Contracts previously sold in securitization transactions or serviced for third parties, customer payments of principal and interest on finance receivables, and releases of cash from securitized pools of Contracts in which the Company has retained a residual ownership interest and from the Spread Accounts associated with such pools.
+The Company's primary uses of cash have been the purchases of Contracts, repayment of amounts borrowed under lines of credit and otherwise, operating expenses such as employee, interest, occupancy expenses and other general and administrative expenses, the establishment of Spread Accounts and initial over collateralization, if any, and the increase of Credit Enhancement to required levels in securitization transactions, and income taxes.
 There can be no assurance that internally generated cash will be sufficient to meet the Company's cash demands.
-The sufficiency of internally generated cash will depend on the performance of securitized pools (which determines the level of releases from those pools), the rate of expansion or contraction in the Company's managed portfolio, and the terms upon which the Company is able to acquire, sell, and borrow against Contracts.
+The sufficiency of internally generated cash will depend on the performance of securitized pools (which determines the level of releases from those pools and their related Spread Accounts), the rate of expansion or contraction in the Company's managed portfolio, and the terms upon which the Company is able to acquire, sell, and borrow against Contracts.

-Contracts are purchased from Dealers for a cash price approximating their principal amount, and generate cash flow over a period of years.
+Contracts are purchased from Dealers for a cash price generally approximating their principal amount, and generate cash flow over a period of years.
 As a result, the Company has been dependent on warehouse credit facilities to purchase Contracts, and on the availability of cash from outside sources in order to finance its continuing operations, as well as to fund the portion of Contract purchase prices not financed under warehouse credit facilities.
+As of

-The Company currently has \$150 million in warehouse credit capacity, in the form of a \$125 million facility and a \$25 million facility.
-The first warehouse facility provides funding for Contracts purchased under CPS' programs while the second facility provides funding for Contracts purchased under TFC's programs.
-A third facility in the amount of \$75 million that the Company utilized to fund Contracts under CPS' programs expired on February 21, 2004.
+June 30, 2004, the Company had \$225 million in warehouse credit capacity, in the form of a \$125 million facility and a \$100 million facility.
+Both warehouse facilities provide funding for Contracts purchased under the CPS Programs.
+A third facility in the amount of \$75 million, which the Company utilized to fund Contracts under the CPS Programs, expired on February 21, 2004.
+A fourth facility in the amount of \$25 million, which the Company utilized to fund Contracts under the TFC Programs, expired on June 24, 2004.